Econ 101 - Microeconomics » Winter 2022 » Test 1

 Suppose we are analyzing the gasoline market.
 Initially we are at the following equilibrium point: P=$5 and Q=30,000 Now suppose incomes increase and simultaneously the price of petroleum (input for gasoline production) increases.
 Question: After the shifts what happened to equilibrium price and quantity in the gasoline market?

-A. The equilibrium price increased, but we can't tell what happened to the equilibrium quantity because we aren't given any information about the relative size of the shifts in supply and demand in the market.
+The equilibrium quantity increased, but we can't tell what happened to the equilibrium price because we aren't given any information about the relative size of the shifts in supply and demand in the market.

-C. The equilibrium quantity increased, but we can't tell what happened to the equilibrium price because we aren't given any information about the relative size of the shifts in supply and demand in the market.
+The equilibrium quantity decreased, but we can't tell what happened to the equilibrium price because we aren't given any information about the relative size of the shifts in supply and demand in the market.

-D. The equilibrium quantity decreased, but we can't tell what happened to the equilibrium price because we aren't given any information about the relative size of the shifts in supply and demand in the market.
+The equilibrium price increased, but we can't tell what happened to the equilibrium quantity because we aren't given any information about the relative size of the shifts in supply and demand in the market.

 Question #17